edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * an understanding of the three basic planes in FreeCAD

 ### Specific investment of time required:
-* 5 minutes to read the page
+* 15 minutes to read the page and get an idea of what you might get out of it
 * download three files from this repository (5 files if you want icons)
 * set up two FreeCAD macros
-* 20 minutes to follow the tutorial, up to two hours to examine most variations
+* 30 minutes to follow the tutorial, up to two hours to examine most variations

 ### Motivation?
 It will take a few tutorials, but here is the goal:
 ![target](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/development_FC_models/parametric/begin%20transition%20to%200.17/Bezier%20primary%20Surface%20Volume%2066-07.bmp.png?raw=true)